-• Pilot and feasibility studies (pilot study defined as "a version of the main study that is run in miniature to test whether the components of the main study can all work together" (Arain 2010) and feasibility study defined as "pieces of research done before a main study" (Arain 2010)).

-• Studies that compared different technical specifications of telecommunication technologies, e.g. different communication channels, software, etc.
+- pilot and feasibility studies (pilot study defined as "a version of the main study that is run in miniature to test whether the components of the main study can all work together" and feasibility study as "pieces of research done before a main study"; Arain 2010); - studies that compare different technical specifications of telecommunication technologies (e.g. different communication channels, software, etc.); - studies in which the use of telecommunications technology is not directly linked to patient care; - studies in which the primary purpose is education/training; - studies assessing the accuracy of a portable medical device.